Bahariasaurus: Description

 Bahariasaurus was a notably large theropod.
-Estimations suggest it approached the height and length of other large-bodied theropods such as Tyrannosaurus rex and the contemporaneous Carcharodontosaurus.
-It has been estimated at 11–12.2 m in length and 4–4.6 t in weight.
+It may have approached the height and length of other large-bodied theropods such as Tyrannosaurus rex and the contemporaneous Carcharodontosaurus, being estimated as 11–12.2 m long and 4–4.6 t.

 Bahariasaurus is only known from postcranial material.
 The two posterior dorsal vertebral centra are ~157% and 189% longer than they are tall and ~82% and ~95% wider than they are tall.
 All preserved sacrals have a longitudinally elongate pleurocoel and a ventral median groove, which is unknown in any ceratosaurs.
 The last sacral vertebrae known from Bahariasaurus implies that there was no greater fusion of the vertebrae after that.

 The femur referred to Bahariasaurus and Deltadromeus has a large accessory trochanter, a feature found on many theropods.
 This femur was noted to differ from that of Deltadromeus in that it appears proportionally stouter, lacks a proximally (towards body) directed femoral head (proximal end of femur), and a shorter lateral accessory crest (extension of bone) on the distal end.
 The proximal inclination of the femoral head is an adaptation to weight-bearing observed in many dinosaurs, however it is notably absent in this large femur.
 However, it is present in the smaller femur of the Deltadromeus holotype, suggesting they come from different taxa.